salman0butt/TradeStat/README.md

     php artisan dusk
    ```

-Make sure to set up the necessary environment variables and configurations for running the tests
+Make sure to set up the necessary environment variables and configurations for running the tests.

 ## License